Participant Information Sheet

 Data and access

 During the study, we’ll securely store you and your baby’s data.
-Keeping it safe is our top priority.
-Approved healthcare researchers will access for projects related to genes and health.
+Keeping it safe and confidential is our top priority.
+Healthcare researchers, who go through a rigorous approval process, will access the data for projects related to genes and health.

 Data we store